atlarge-research/cn-lab-student/README.md

 ### Bug Bounty Program

 While we worked hard on the tests, but, as in the case with all the software, there can be bugs.
 Have you found one?
 Great!
-Submit your fix through a GitHub pull request and earn up to 50 points and a CVable achievement!
+Submit your fix through a [GitHub](https://github.com/atlarge-research/cn-lab-student) pull request and earn up to 50 points and a CVable achievement!
 You can always simply let us know about a bug you found and we will fix it; however, in this case, you do not get any points.
 Please note, that we reserve a right to reject your PR based on the styling or any other (we find applicable) issues.

+To get points, please mention your VUnet ID in your pull request!